ARMmbed/icetea/doc/jenkins_ref.md

     - build result of tests for testing plugin module on Windows

 5. **pylint check**
-    - build result of pylint check for IcedTea
+    - build result of pylint check for Icetea

 6. **continuous-integration/jenkins/branch**
     - general build result